Cayman Islands

 / Leisure, IMO 1006738

-V6 is currently in the Papua New Guinean Exclusive Economic Zone, last seen 1h ago
+V6 is currently in the Philippine Exclusive Economic Zone, last seen 1h ago

 The vessel was built in 2007, and is sailing under the flag of Cayman Islands.
 Her length overall (LOA) is 48 meters, and her width (beam) is 10 meters.
 Her summer deadweight capacity is 130 tonnes.